29 August, 2024

 What to do in case of refusal?

-You have the right to appeal against this decision to the Appeals Chamber of the Ukrainian Trademark Office.
-To do so, you need to file an appeal with a statement of your position and evidence supporting your arguments.
-If the Appeals Chamber rejects your appeal, you can go to court.
+you appeal with the substantiation of your position and evidence supporting your arguments.
+If the Appeals Chamber also rejects your appeal, you can take your case to court.

 Recommendations:

-Section 2.4: Obtaining a certificate
+Subsection 2.4: Obtaining a certificate

-The procedure for obtaining a certificate:
+Procedure for obtaining the certificate:

-Upon successful completion of the examination, the UAPTO publishes information on the registration of your trademark in the official bulletin “Promyslova Vlasnist”.
-From that moment on, a three-month period for third parties to file oppositions begins.
-If no oppositions are filed within this period, theTrademark Office shall issue a certificate on .
+After successfully passing the examination, UKRNOIVI publishes information about the registration of your trade mark in the official gazette “Industrial Property”.
+From this moment, the three-month period for filing objections by third parties begins.
+If no objections are filed within this period, UKRNOIVI issues a trade mark certificate.

-Validity of the certificate:
+The term of validity of the certificate:

-The importance of the certificate:
+Importance of the certificate:

 Subsection 3.1: State duties and fees

-• Publication and issuance of the certificate: upon successful completion of the examination, information on the registration of the trademark is published in the official bulletin “Promyslova Vlasnist”.
-After a three-month period for filing oppositions (if any), theTrademark Office issues a certificate on for the trademark.
+• Publication and issuance of the certificate: after successful examination, information about the trade mark registration is published in the official gazette “Industrial Property”.
+After a three-month period for filing objections (if there were none), UKRNOIVI issues a trade mark certificate.
 This stage usually takes about 1-2 months.

 Section 4: Common mistakes when registering a trade mark